mozilla-l10n/localizer-documentation/tools/fluent/functions.md

     }
 ```

-This document describes additional built-in functions available in Gecko products.
+This document describes additional functions available in Gecko products.
 Please refer to [this document](basic_syntax.md) for references about the terminology used.

 ## PLATFORM

-`PLATFORM` is a built-in that allows localizers to taylor messages to the current platform.
+`PLATFORM` is a function that allows localizers to taylor messages to the current platform.
 Allowed key variants are: `linux`, `win`, `macosx`, `android`, `other`.

 For example, Firefox settings are currently called *Options* in Windows, *Preferences* in macOS and Linux.
 Strings can be differentiated in Fluent by defining a message as follows: